J1149/j1149.github.io/developers/pai_core_apis/get_info.md

 The `getinfo` RPC prints various information about the node and the network.

-{{WARNING}} `getinfo` was removed in 0.16.0 version of Pai Core.
-Use the RPCs listed in the See Also subsection below instead.

 *Parameters: none*

 *Result---information about the node and network*